mijorus/smile/README.md

 ### Custom tags
 ...
 Wait what?

-No matter how many tags we put, there is always going to be that one emoji you use every day which you expect to show up when you enter a specific query, but it doesn't.
-Smile wants to fix that, allowing the users to set their own custom tags for a specific emoji.
+No matter how many tags we put, there is always going to be that one emoji you expect to show up, but it doesn't.

-An example?
+Smile wants to fix that, allowing the users to set their own custom tags.

+**An example?**
-Do you want 🌐 to show up when you search for "internet", but it is only tagged as "globe"?
+Do you want 🌐 when you search for "internet"?

 Select the icon using the arrow keys and press `Alt + T` to insert "internet" as custom tag.

 <p align="center">
   <img width="500" src="https://raw.githubusercontent.com/mijorus/smile/master/docs/screenshot4.png">